serendipitytech/nwdem/README.md

-# nwdem
+# deltona-voters

-A new app for summarizing precinct data for NW Dems.
+A new app for summarizing voter data in Deltona, FL.